bkg2018/MUZ-Workshop/MUZ/Documentation/WIP - work and design docs/Assembler.md

 #### Joker `*` Character

-In equakity and difference comparisons, the `*` character acts as a joker which ends the comparison.
+In equality and difference comparisons, the `*` character acts as a joker which ends the comparison.
 If the characters are identical to the string expression until this joker, the result is true.

 This joker is only for equality and difference: in all other expressions, the `*` character is left unchanged.

-The actual `*` character can be forced by escaping it iwth a backslash character: `"\*"` represents the `"*"` in all contexts.
+The actual `*` character can be forced and the joker disabled by escaping it with a backslash character: `"\*"` represents the `"*"` in all contexts.

 Examples: